chancharikmitra/cambench_ft/README.md

 Finetune Large Multimodal Models on camera motion understanding using [CameraBench](https://linzhiqiu.github.io/papers/camerabench/) - a comprehensive dataset for understanding camera motion in videos, designed and validated by experts.
 We use a modified version of the LLaMA-Factory codebase to finetune our models.

-## Data Download

-Download the videos from the following HuggingFace (repo)[https://huggingface.co/datasets/chancharikm/cambench_train_videos].

-Now, go to `data/cam_motion` (where our prompts and annotations are saved) and make sure to update the video paths with the proper directory where you saved the videos.

 ## Code Setup:

 1. Follow all setup instructions for LLaMA-Factory Below